 $13

 Peak Refuel has quietly become the brand that serious backpackers recommend to each other, and the Chicken Pesto Pasta is the meal that converted most of them.
 This is not your typical freeze-dried trail food.
 The pesto sauce is genuinely aromatic with real basil and garlic notes that you can smell the moment you tear open the pouch.
 The chicken pieces are larger and more tender than any competitor, with a texture that is remarkably close to actual cooked chicken rather than the dried-out protein pebbles that most brands ship.
-When our test team ate this meal at 11,000 feet in the Colorado Rockies after a 14-mile day, three testers independently described it as restaurant quality.
+Owner reports from high-altitude trips repeatedly describe this meal as restaurant quality.

 The 5-minute prep time is the fastest of any two-serving meal in our group.
 You add boiling water to the fill line, stir thoroughly, seal the pouch, and in 5 minutes the pasta and chicken are fully rehydrated.
 Our high-altitude testing revealed that the 5-minute claim holds true even at 10,000 feet, unlike some competitors that need extra time at elevation.
 The penne pasta rehydrates to a firm al dente texture that holds up well without becoming mushy, a common problem with freeze-dried pasta meals that sit in the pouch too long.
 If you leave it for 10 minutes instead of 5, it becomes slightly softer but never turns to mush.